Jeff Kober: Personal life

 Kober is twice divorced.
 He married Rhonda Talbot on February 4, 1989; they had one child.
 On August 25, 1998, Kober married his second wife, fashion publicist Kelly Cutrone.
 Their marriage ended in divorce.
 On December 31, 2013, Kober married his current wife, Adele Slaughter.

 Kober is a bass guitarist who is a former member of The Walking Wounded.

 Kober visited Vietnam with co-star Dana Delany during filming of the television drama series China Beach (1988), which was based on U.S. involvement in the Vietnam War.
 Their visit is documented in the Dana Delany episode of the series Intimate Portrait (1993), which features a discussion and photographs of their journey.

 Kober is a noted artist who is responsible for the paintings attributed to his character Daedalus on Kindred: The Embraced (1996).
-Kober and Adele Slaughter (third wife) co-authored Art That Pays: The Emerging Artist's Guide to Making a Living.
+Kober and Slaughter co-authored Art That Pays: The Emerging Artist's Guide to Making a Living.